Artmageddon/RedAlert2Fix/README.md

 GPU:|NVidia GTX-970
 Display:|Single monitor set to 1920x1200

-## Set the correct compatibility mode for RA2
+## Set the correct compatibility mode for RA2 executables
--Locate the Red Alert 2 folder on your local hard drive -Right-click on RA2.exe
+* Locate the Red Alert 2 folder on your local hard drive
--Set the compatibility mode for Windows XP
+* Right-click on Game.exe, properties, Compatibility Tab
+  * Set Reduced Color Mode to True
+  * Select 16-bit (65536) color
+  * Set "Run this program as an administrator" to True

+game.exe, gamemd.exe, Ra2.exe, RA2MD.exe, YURI.exe

 ## Download the DirectDraw DLL
 Extract the contents of the zip file into your local RA2 folder.
 Assuming this is your first time attempting this, the DLL and config file should be brand new to the folder, and you should not be prompted about overwriting any other files.